 b) Liquidity risk

 Liquidity risk is defined as the risk that the Company will not be able to settle or meet its obligations on time or at reasonable price.
-The Company's objective is to at all times maintain optimum levels of liquidity to meet its cash and liquidity requirements.
+The Company’s objective is to at all times maintain optimum levels of liquidity to meet its cash and liquidity requirements.
 The Company closely monitors its liquidity position and deploys a robust cash management system.
 It maintains adequate source of financing through the use of short term bank deposits, liquid investments in mutual funds and cash credit facility.
 Processes and policies related to such risks are overseen by senior management.
-Management monitors the Company's liquidity position through rolling forecasts on the basis of expected cash flows.
-The Company assessed the concentration of risk with respect
+Management monitors the Company’s liquidity position through rolling forecasts on the basis of expected cash flows.
+The Company assessed the concentration of risk with respect to its debt and concluded it to be low.
+The Company remains committed to maintaining a healthy liquidity, gearing ratio, deleveraging and strengthening our balance sheet.
+The maturity profile of the Company’s financial liabilities based on the remaining period from the date of balance sheet to the contractual maturity date is given in the table below.
+The figures reflect the contractual undiscounted cash obligation of the Company.

-Credit Risk is the risk that the counter party will not meet its obligation under a financial instrument or customer contract, leading to a financial loss.
+Credit risk is the risk that the counter party will not meet its obligation under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks, foreign exchange transactions and other financial instruments.

 Possible credit risk